SAP-samples/cloud-extension-html5-sample/mission/create-application/develop/README.md

    ![Open Workspace](./images/OpenWorkspace.png)

-10. Check in the generated code if the mapping to the Business Partner Adress is correct
+10. Check in the generated code if the mapping to the Business Partner Address is correct.
-    - Open the Details.view.xml.
-You find it in the webapp/view folder of the project.
+    - Open **Details.view.xml**.
+You find the file in the webapp/view folder of the project.
     - Search for id="lineItemsList" and set the items parameter to **to_BusinessPartnerAddress**
     - Save the file.